 Baptisia (zone 3 to 9)

-This beautiful purple flower is a spring bloomer that can grow up to four feet tall.
-Once its flowers fade, it grows inflated seeds up to two and a half inches long and turns black as they ripen.
+This beautiful purple flower is a spring bloomer that can grow up to 4 feet tall.
+Once its flowers fade, it grows inflated seeds up to 2 1/2 inches long and turns black as they ripen.
 Also called false indigo, baptisia can be used to make homemade blue dye!

 Amsonia (zone 5 to 8)